monizb/vscode-regex-snippets/README.md

 | 49 | `!valendswith` | Check if the provided string ends with the given Character | 1 Input: `character` which the string should end with
 | 50 | `!extdomain` | Extract the domain from a valid URL string | N/A
 | 51 | `!tocamel` | Returns a function which converts the given string to camelCase | 1 Input: `string` to be replaced

+### Installation

+1. Install Visual Studio Code 1.10.0 or higher
+1. Launch Code
+1. From the command palette `Ctrl`-`Shift`-`P` (Windows, Linux) or `Cmd`-`Shift`-`P` (OSX)
+1. Select `Install Extension`
+1. Choose the extension
+1. Reload Visual Studio Code

+### Contribution
+Any and every contribution to this repoitory is welcomed, if you would like to add new features, file a bug report or make contribution, please first create an issue using the appropriate template.

 ### Author
 Monish Basaniwal